nazmulb/docker/README.md

 ```

 Change some texts in the `index.html` file and save it.
 Agian browse the Sample website using <a href="http://localhost:7878/">http://localhost:7878</a>.
 We see that our Sample website has been updated :)

+### Using Docker to build and test a dynamic web application: